 Bottom line: Simpler doesn’t mean better, nor does it make it “more right” than complex.

 But hey, if it’s simpler you want, it’s simpler I’ll give you.
 Here’s a new metric for you.
-And since it might be too complex for some people to remember a new acronym, my new metric will keep the NPS moniker.
-Announcing the new NPS:
+And since it might be too complex for some people to remember a new acronym, my new metric will keep the “NPS” moniker:

-Net Purchaser Score — The net difference between the number of people who bought your product and the number of people who returned it.
+Net Purchaser Score: The net difference between the number of people who bought your product vs. the number of people who returned it.

 I haven’t done the “research” yet, but I just know that my NPS will correlate with revenue and profitability growth.
 And the beauty of my metric is that it: